 any co-badging, while acknowledging the strong support from the University, must be designed in such a way as to clearly show that ALHR's independence is maintained; and

-ALHR's independence includes the right to pursue human rights work of its choosing as directed by the national committee, and the University will in no way attempt to edit, censor or influence ALHR's work.
+ALHR's independence includes the right to pursue human rights work of its choosing as directed by the National Committee, and the University will in no way attempt to edit, censor or influence ALHR's work.

 Social media training

-Subject to the prior agreement of the parties as to the actual costs, the parties confirm that they intend to evenly share funding of the costs of providing social media training to interested members of the National Committee and student volunteers on a train the trainer basis, and that these groups of people will work together to expand and enrich the ALHR web and social media presence.
+Subject to the prior agreement of the parties as to the actual costs, the parties confirm that they intend to evenly share funding of the costs of providing social media training to interested members of the National Committee and student volunteers on a ‘train the trainer’ basis, and propose that these groups of people will work together to expand and enrich the ALHR web and social media presence.

 Intellectual Property